archesystems/MeganeX8K_Distortion_Profiles/README.md

 If no file is in the Distortion folder, the default values are used (these are hardcoded in the driver).

 More infomation is at https://github.com/sboys3/CustomHeadsetOpenVR

+The "distortions" section in the profile is the scaling applied to the image at the specified degree radially from the center.
+The first number is degrees, and the second number is percentage.

+The "distortionsRed" and "distortionsBlue" sections are for adjusting chromatic aberrations in the red and green channels.
+The first number is degrees and the second number is the adjustment factor.

+The "smoothAmount" section is the smoothing parameter for the RadialBezier function and its advised to leave it at 0.66